Why Use Vibration in Feeding Therapy?

 Increase Oral Awareness

-Children with hyposensitivity (reduced oral awareness) may drool, pocket food, or struggle to manage boluses because their brains aren’t getting enough sensory information.
-Vibration “turns up the volume” on sensory feedback, helping them better perceive and respond to oral input.
+Children with hyposensitivity (reduced oral awareness) frequently drool, pocket food, or struggle to manage boluses because their brains simply aren’t getting enough sensory information.
+As a result, vibration “turns up the volume” on sensory feedback, thereby helping them better perceive and respond to essential oral input.

 Reduce Oral Aversion and Hypersensitivity

-For children who are defensive about oral touch, vibration can serve as a desensitization tool.
-By providing consistent, predictable sensory input, it helps the nervous system recalibrate and become more tolerant of varied oral sensations — an important step in expanding food acceptance.
-For a deeper dive into tactile defensiveness and oral aversion, see TalkTools’ text by Overland & Merkel-Walsh and related TOTs resources.
+On the other hand, for children who are defensive about oral touch, vibration can serve as an excellent desensitization tool.
+Specifically, by providing consistent and predictable sensory input, it helps the nervous system recalibrate and become more tolerant of varied oral sensations.
+Indeed, this is an important step in expanding food acceptance.
+For a deeper dive into tactile defensiveness and oral aversion, please see TalkTools’ text by Overland & Merkel-Walsh alongside related TOTs resources.

 Facilitate Muscle Activation

-Vibration can “wake up” oral motor patterns in children with low tone or poor strength.
-Applying it to the lips, cheeks, or jaw before feeding tasks may prime muscles for better movement and coordination during eating and drinking.
+Additionally, vibration can effectively “wake up” oral motor patterns in children who have low tone or poor strength.
+Applying it to the lips, cheeks, or jaw before feeding tasks generally primes muscles for better movement and coordination during eating and drinking.

 Support the Transition to Oral Feeding

-For children transitioning from tube to oral feeds, vibration can reintroduce oral stimulation in a controlled, strategic way — helping to rebuild both sensory processing and oral motor skills needed for functional feeding.
-See Feeding Therapy: A Sensory-Motor Approach for training that integrates sensory and motor frameworks.
+For children actively transitioning from tube to oral feeds, vibration can strategically reintroduce oral stimulation in a controlled manner.
+Consequently, this helps to rebuild both the sensory processing and oral motor skills necessary for functional feeding.
+See Feeding Therapy: A Sensory-Motor Approach for training that comprehensively integrates sensory and motor frameworks.

-In practice, vibration tools in feeding therapy can increase oral awareness, reduce aversion, and facilitate muscle activation across a variety of clinical profiles.
+In practice, vibration tools in feeding therapy typically increase oral awareness, reduce aversion, and facilitate muscle activation across a wide variety of clinical profiles.

 Who Might Benefit Most from Vibration Tools in Feeding Therapy